 We don’t use an algorithm or computerised tools.
 Our working practices review is conducted by a experienced specialist lawyer who provides the “reasonable care” necessary in assessing status.
 The use of a law firm and a personalised service is important to demonstrate that you have used due diligence in the assessment.
 Furthermore, we are not associated with an insurance provider and are completely impartial.

-NB: Falling foul of the new legislation can lead to substantial costs in back taxes, fines and penalties plus liability can now be traced to not only to a contractor’s limited company, but also their agency or hirer.
+NB: Though pushed back a year, falling foul of the new legislation could still lead to substantial costs in back taxes, fines and penalties plus liability can now be traced to not only to a contractor’s limited company, but also their agency or hirer.
 On top of this, falling within IR35 tax status means a contractor could suffer a 20% decrease in net take-home pay, so it is critical that they take legal advice in these circumstances, rather than relying on the decision made by an algorithm.

 You can’t rely on CEST